Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Experiments

-\textbf{Weighting algorithm (\texttt{weights}):} although the weighting algorithm was not an important factor to attain the top-$50\%$ performance, the results showed that \texttt{EI} was effective to attain the top-$5\%$ performance, and \texttt{uniform} came next.
+\textbf{Weighting Algorithm (\texttt{weights}):} although the weighting algorithm is not an important factor to attain the top-$50\%$ performance, the results show that \texttt{EI} is effective to attain the top-$5\%$ performance, and \texttt{uniform} comes next.
 Note that since the behavior of \texttt{EI} heavily depends on the distribution of the objective value $p(y)$, \texttt{EI} might require special treatment on $y$ as in the scale of HPOlib.
-For example, when the objective can take infinity, we cannot really define the weights in Eq.~(\ref{main:algorithm-detail:eq:weighting-expected-improvement}).
-According to the top-$50\%$ probability mass of the HPO benchmarks, \texttt{old-decay} and \texttt{old-drop} were the most frequent choices.
-It implies that while they are relatively robust to the choice of other control parameters, the regularization effect caused by dropping past observations limits the performance.
+For example, if the objective returns infinity, the weights in Eq.~(\ref{main:algorithm-detail:eq:weighting-expected-improvement}) cannot be defined anymore.
+According to the top-$50\%$ probability mass of the HPO benchmarks, \texttt{old-decay} and \texttt{old-drop} are the most frequent choices, implying that they are relatively robust to the choice of other control parameters.
+However, the regularization effect caused by dropping past observations limits the performance, leading to less probability mass at the top-$5\%$.

-\textbf{Categorical bandwidth $b$:} for the categorical bandwidth, we found out that it is hard to attain the top-$5\%$ performance with $b = 0$ because it tends to cause overfitting to one category.
-Otherwise, any choices exhibited more or less similar performance and \texttt{optuna} yielded slightly better performance than other choices.
+\textbf{Categorical Bandwidth $b$:} the categorical bandwidth with $b = 0$ achieves the top-$5\%$ performance in nearly no cases due to the overfitting to one category.
+Otherwise, any choices exhibit more or less similar performance while \texttt{optuna} slightly outperforms the other choices.